mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - Grade: C

-I bought this strip a few years ago for the TinyPilot office (TODO: link).
-I decided not to buy it again because the outlets are too close together.
+I bought this power strip a few years ago for the TinyPilot office (TODO: link).
+My main issue is that the outlets are too close together.
 A lot of the things I plug in at the office are bricks, so they cover two outlets.

 ### Review: Tripp Lite RS-1215-RA

 - Grade: B+

-More important to have more rear outlets.
-I occasionally use the front outlets, but I've only ever used two at a time at maximum.
-If I were doing it again, I'd choose a strip that has more rear outlets and fewer front outlets.
+This power strip has worked well.
+The rear outlets are spaced apart so that brick-style power plugs still only take up one outlet.

+The front outlets are all unused, but I find them useful occasionally if I have a device I want to test for a few hours, and I don't want to route it to the UPS or rear of the rack.

 ## Choosing a Raspberry Pi rack mount

-I do a lot of professional and hobby projects with Raspberry Pis.
-I thought it would be fun to have a Raspberry Pi rack in my server.
-I didn't choose a PoE switch, but I had a 5-port PoE switch from my previous setup that I could chain together.
+I do a lot of professional and hobby projects with the Raspberry Pi, a small, inexpensive single-board computer.

+I'd seen rack mounts for the Raspberry Pi, so I thought it would be fun to add one to my rack.

 ### Review: UCTRONICS Ultimate Rack with PoE Functionality